sairajmote/ScoePsychometrics/README.md

 ## Deployment

+The application is deployed using Docker containers and Azure services.
+It utilizes Azure PostgreSQL for the database and Azure Container Instances for running the containerized application.

-For production deployment, see the [Azure Hosting Guide](AZURE_HOSTING_GUIDE.md) for instructions on deploying to Azure.
+For detailed deployment instructions, see the [Azure Hosting Guide](AZURE_HOSTING_GUIDE.md).

 ## Contributing

 We welcome contributions!
 Please see the contributing guidelines (if available) or open an issue for feature requests.

-## Future Plans

-Check out [FUTURE_IMPLEMENTATIONS.md](FUTURE_IMPLEMENTATIONS.md) for upcoming features and improvements.

 ## License